 - Most folks live close enough to their local broadcasters and don’t need anything but a lower priced unit which is made to sit inside your home, or could even go in the attic.

 - If you live further away, or if there are obstacles that interfere with reception of the broadcast signals, you may need a higher end unit.
 These are made to be used either inside your home, normally in an attic space, or mounted outside if required.

 - In extreme situations, you may need a dedicated outdoor antenna mounted up higher.
 These are the most expensive, but are still cheaper than a couple months of cable TV bills.
 A motorized swivel mount with remote control will help you point it in different directions to pick up even more channels.

-- A note about amplifiers; if the signal is too weak an amplifier won’t help.
-If the signal is too strong for the amplifier, it can possibly back-fire and degrade your reception.
-Use caution when adding an amplifier to your system, it isn’t always the answer.
+- A note about amplifiers; Amplifiers can help boost a weak signal, sometimes.
+But if the signal is too weak that an amplifier won’t help.
+And if the signal is too strong for the amplifier, it can possibly back-fire and degrade your reception.
+Use caution when adding an amplifier to your system, it can help in some situations, but isn’t always the answer.

 You can place an inexpensive antenna next to each TV set in your home or office, if desired.
 Or you can install one higher quality antenna and with the use of an amplifier/splitter, which will send that one signal to multiple TV sets at once.
 Each set will be able to watch a different program from one antenna.

 You can select from a wide variety of digital video recorders on the market to record programs received on your antenna.
 From very basic recording to advanced multiple recordings on multiple channels at one time, a little shopping around will quickly reveal what is available.